 Holiday Magic at Smugglers' Notch

-Voted the No. 1 Kid-Friendly Resort in the Eastern US & Canada by SKI Magazine readers, Smugglers' Notch Resort in northern Vermont can enjoy a variety of special holiday activities throughout much of December.
+Voted the No. 1 Kid-Friendly Resort in the Eastern United States & Canada by SKI Magazine readers, Smugglers' Notch Resort in northern Vermont you can enjoy a variety of special holiday activities throughout much of December.

-The holiday season kicks off in mid-November at four Gaylord Resorts with the return of ICE!, the award-winning icy attraction and six-week-long Christmas celebrations.
-With more than two million lights and enormous Christmas trees plus the wonderful ICE! exhibitions, families will feel at home for the holidays during their visit to any of the four Gaylord Resorts located in National Harbor, Maryland; Kissimmee, Florida; Nashville, Tennessee; and Grapevine, Texas.Continue to 11 of 17 below.
+The holiday season kicks off in mid-November at five Gaylord Resorts with the return of ICE!, the award-winning icy attraction and six-week-long Christmas celebration.
+ICE! is hand-sculpted by 40 international artisans and kept at a chilling 9 degrees!
+With more than two million lights and enormous Christmas trees plus the wonderful ICE! exhibitions, families will feel at home for the holidays during their visit to any of the five Gaylord Resorts located in Nashville, Orlando, Washington D.C, Denver or Dallas/Ft.
+Worth.

 The Holidays at Hawks Cay Resort in the Florida Keys

-Visit Santa's Workshop at the North Pole, NY
+Santa's Workshop at the North Pole, New York

-In Pennsylvania's Pocono Mountains, the uber-family-friendly and all-inclusive Woodloch Resort is putting on an Olde-Fashioned Holiday on weekends in December.
-Highlights include a visit from Santa with live reindeer, a festival of lights, fireworks, holiday scavenger hunt, traditional yule log hunt, gingerbread wars, ornament making and more.
+The uber-family-friendly and all-inclusive Mohonk Mountain House is putting on an Olde-Fashioned Holiday on weekends in December.
+Highlights include a visit from Santa with live reindeer, a festival of lights, fireworks, holiday scavenger hunt, traditional yule log hunt, gingerbread wars, ornament making, and more.